The Darkening Age: Among the general public

 The Darkening Age was chosen as one of The New York Times "Notable Books" for 2018 and was listed on "book of the year" lists by The Telegraph, The Spectator, The Observer, and BBC History.

-The book received widespread positive reviews, including in the New York Times, The Spectator, and The Times.
-A.C.
-Grayling named it as his favourite book of the last 12 months.
+The book received widespread positive reviews in the media, including in the New York Times, The Spectator, and The Times.
+A. C. Grayling named it as his favourite book of the last 12 months.